MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/2-project-structure.md

 Go to **File > New**.

 Save the file with Control+S (Windows) or Command+S (macOS).
-Name the file index.html.
+Name the file `index.html`.

-Repeat the preceding steps to create two more files:
+Repeat the preceding steps to create two more files, `main.css` and `app.js`.
+When you're finished, your project folder will contain the following files that comprise your web site:

+- index.html
 - main.css
 - app.js

-Under the folder name in the Explorer window (middle left pane), you see the three files that make up your web site.
+Under the folder name in the Explorer window, you see the three files that make up your web site.

-We could build a website all in one text file or HTML file.
-Here we're using an HTML file for content and page structure.
+You could build a website all in one text file or HTML file.
+Here you're using an HTML file for content and page structure.
 A CSS file is for presentation and styling.
 The JavaScript file is for behaviors and interactivity.

 Setting up three files helps us stay organized.
 It's an example of *progressive enhancement*.
 If JavaScript isn't enabled or supported, the CSS and HTML will still work.
 However, if CSS doesn't work, at least the HTML content will be displayed.